Spring Term: 2018-19

 Physical Education (PE)

-This term Oak will be attending Live!
-New Scene Youth Centre to access their sporting activities (such as using the bikes).
+This term Oak will be attending the gym at Northgate Arena and using its equipment.
 They will also be given the opportunity to develop their ball skills by taking part in different games as part of their accreditation unit, for example: basketball, boccia and table tennis.
 Learners will be encouraged to review each activity they take part in and decide whether or not they would like to try it again.
 We will be learning how to make the most of our leisure time by having fun!

 Transition to College